hadlerla/windowsensor/README.md

 To securely add the device to a Matter/Thread network, a physical setup button is provided.
 Pressing this button puts the device into pairing mode, allowing it to be discovered and commissioned by a Border Router or Thread controller.
 This is required for secure onboarding and user-friendly setup in Matter ecosystems.

 ## Firmware
+* Firmware development is based on the Espressif IoT Development Framework (IDF)
 * Efficient polling and event-driven state detection
 * Power management (sleep modes, battery monitoring)
 * Secure wireless communication protocol (Thread/Matter)